 We are constantly reading, exploring new ideas and crafts and skills.

-We own and manage Overland Expo, a do-it-yourself adventure travel event, which in part supports ConserVentures.org, our charity which is dedicated to promoting exploration of the world and conservation of its natural and cultural heritage.
+We are founders of Overland Expo, a do-it-yourself adventure travel event (we sold the event to Lodestone Events at the end of 2018, and remain Directors Emeritus and instructors).
+We also run ConserVentures.org, a charity which is dedicated to promoting exploration of the world and conservation of its natural and cultural heritage.

 We met and married in 1984, and have worked as resident naturalists and caretakers for U.S. Fish and Wildlife at Brown Canyon in Arizona’s Baboquivari Mountains; managed a guest ranch / nature lodge in the Chiricahua Mountains; taught dozens of nature and writing workshops; lead safaris in Kenya and Tanzania; and explored five continents together.